-This is a description of Panarea which is a true gem of Nova Scotia. there are some official trails to get you above the area called the three sisters but in order to be truly amaze, you have to walk on the seafloor and see these sleeping giants!
+This is a description of the three sisters which is a true gem of Nova Scotia.
+There are some official trails to get you above the area called the three sisters but in order to be truly amaze, you have to walk on the seafloor and see these sleeping giants!

 There is a trailpeak post for the official trails here; http://www.trailpeak.com/trail-Eatonville-Hiking-Trails-Cape-Chignecto-near-Parrsboro-NS-6791.